ASSahasranamam/gce-images/vm-images/README.md

 ```
 ./omics_create_image.sh <YOUR-PROJECT-ID> gs://<YOUR-BUCKET>/<OPTIONAL-SUBDIRECTORY>
 ```
+It will create a GCE instance, install all the software, and create an image of itself.
 After about an hour you will see the new `.tar.gz` file under the Cloud Storage path specified and the virtual machine will be automatically deleted..

 ## Add the image to your Google Cloud Platform project